Your money-making expert. Financial journalist, TV and radio personality.

 Most people will want their care provided at home, if they need it, for as long as possible.
 Care is provided by the social services department.
 Separately, you can go direct to private agencies, for example The Wealth Care Partnership.
 Whichever one you go to you can have some help from the Government.
 But that’s the case only if you have practically no savings or assets.

-For those that don’t want leave familiar surroundings, they can receive live-in care. where a carer lives in the home with the person in care.
+For those that don’t want leave familiar surroundings, they can receive live-in care.
+This is where a carer lives in the home with the person in care.
 This not only ensures that appropriate health checks are constantly taken, but that the person in care continues to receive advice and gets a constant companion.

 Here, the patient lives full-time in a facility specifically designed for the ill or elderly, and if the family and friends are unable or unwilling to look after them.
 However, it also offers the chance to socialise, which would have been difficult if the patient had been at home – especially with impaired mobility.

 This is generally housing that is in a group, such as a block or flats.
 Usually, they are run and funded by the local council.